-NCM, Inc., a Delaware corporation, was organized on October 5, 2006 and began operations on February 13, 2007 upon completion of its IPO.
-NCM, Inc. is a holding company that manages its consolidated subsidiary, NCM LLC.
-NCM, Inc. has no business operations or material assets other than its cash and ownership interest of approximately 49.5% of the common membership units in NCM LLC as of December 28, 2017.
+NCM LLC was organized on March 29, 2005 and began operations on April 5, 2005.
+NCM, Inc. is a holding company that manages its consolidated subsidiary, NCM LLC and held 49.5% of the common membership units in NCM LLC as of December 28, 2017.
 NCM LLC's founding members, AMC, Cinemark and Regal, the three largest motion picture exhibition companies in the U.S., held the remaining 50.5% of NCM LLC's common membership units as of December 28, 2017.
-NCM, Inc.'s primary source of cash flow from operations is distributions from NCM LLC pursuant to the NCM LLC operating agreement.
-NCM, Inc. also receives management fees pursuant to a management services agreement with NCM LLC in exchange for providing specific management services to NCM LLC.

-NCM LLC has long-term ESAs with the founding members (over 19 years remaining as of December 28, 2017) and multi-year agreements with certain third-party theater circuits, referred to in this document as "network affiliates," which expire at various dates between May 31, 2018 and July 22, 2031.
-The ESAs and network affiliate agreements grant NCM LLC exclusive rights in their theaters to sell advertising, subject to limited exceptions.
+We have long-term ESAs with our founding members (over 19 years remaining as of December 28, 2017) and multi-year agreements with certain thirdparty theater circuits, referred to in this document as "network affiliates," which expire at various dates between May 31, 2018 and July 22, 2031.
+The ESAs and network affiliate agreements grant us exclusive rights in their theaters to sell advertising, subject to limited exceptions.